testspace-com/setup-testspace/README.md

   token: ${{ secrets.TESTSPACE_TOKEN }} # optional, only required for private repos
 ```

-Once the client is setup for a job [results](https://help.testspace.com/docs/publish/push-data-results#file-content) can be published to the Testspace server:
+Once the client is setup for a job [test results](https://help.testspace.com/docs/publish/push-data-results#file-content) can be published to the Testspace server:

 ```
 $ testspace results.xml
 ```

 ## Input
-The Testspace client action requires a `domain` and optionally a token for pushing content.
+The Testspace client action requires a `domain` and optionally a token for publishing test results.

 * [Testspace domain](https://help.testspace.com/docs/dashboard/admin-signup) is the **organizational** name (*subdomain*) used when creating the account along with *.testspace.com*.
 The *.testspace.com* string is optional.
 * [Testspace access token](https://help.testspace.com/docs/dashboard/admin-user#account) is required when using a `private` repo.